-May 31 (or last weekday preceding) – nomination period ends
+End of May 31 (or last weekday preceding) – nomination period ends

-June 1 (or first weekday following) – voting period begins
+Beginning of June 1 (or first weekday following) – voting period begins

-June 14 (or first weekday following) – voting period ends
+End of June 15 (or first weekday following) – voting period ends

 First weekday following end of voting period – results announced and new officers take office

-Membership Companies shall nominate to the Returning Officer individuals for each position to be filled.
+Anyone may nominate to the Returning Officer individuals for each office to be filled.
 Nominations may be made electronically or during IBIS meetings to the Returning Officer.
-Nominations may be made by any individual regardless of affiliation with a Membership Company.
+Nominations may be made by any individual regardless of affiliation with a Member Organization.
 Self-nominations are permitted.
 A nomination is valid only with the consent of the nominated individual.

-No earlier than 24 hours after, or the first weekday following, the closing date of the nominations period, the Returning Officer shall announce the individuals nominated for each position, and begin collecting votes from Membership Companies by electronic ballot.
+On each Monday during the nomination period the Returning Officer will report to the Chair or Acting Chair the names of all nominees received for each office.
+The Treasurer shall report to the Returning Officer and to the Chair or Acting Chair the names of Member Organizations in good standing as of the close of voting.
+The Returning Officer shall then announce the individuals nominated for each office, observing any Membership requirements for each office, and begin collecting votes from Member Organizations by electronic ballot.

-Membership Companies may cast one vote for each position.
+Member Organizations may cast one vote for each office.
 Write-in votes for individuals not already nominated are permitted.
-The eligible individual with the greatest number of Membership Company votes for each position, not counting abstentions, shall be declared the winner.
+The eligible individual with the greatest number of Member Organization votes for each office, not counting abstentions, shall be declared the winner.
+The Treasurer shall report to the Returning Officer and to the Chair or Acting Chair the names of Member Organizations in good standing as of the close of voting.
 The Returning Officer shall announce the results no later than the first weekday following the close of voting.
 The newly-elected officers shall take office immediately upon announcement of the results by the Returning Officer.

 Any vote to change the schedule for elections shall not be held less than one month in advance of the start of nominations.
 Any election or nomination deadline may be delayed by up to seven days.

+TERMINATION

+The term of office for a Board officer may be terminated prior to its expiration in any of the follow ways: a) voluntarily by a resigning officer upon notice to all other officers; b) involuntarily, with or without cause, by a vote of at least 2/3 of the membership.

 TEMPORARY APPOINTMENTS

-In case of a vacancy in a Board position due to removal, resignation, lack of nomination at an election, or another reason, the Chair or Acting Chair shall appoint an individual, with her/his consent, to serve until the next election.
-The Chair or Acting Chair shall convene an election for the vacant Board position at the earliest practical time, using the rules noted above.
+In case of a vacancy in a Board office due to voluntary termination, involuntary termination, lack of nomination at an election, or another reason, the Chair or Acting Chair shall appoint an individual, with her/his consent, to serve until the next election.
+The Chair or Acting Chair shall convene an election for the vacant Board office at the earliest practical time, using the rules noted above.

 MEETING CONDUCT AND PRACTICES

 Detailed practices for conducting meetings, submitting specification changes or other documents, and conducting other business shall be defined separately from this Policies and Procedures document.

+FINANCIAL PRACTICES

+Disbursement of Committee funds may be ordered by the Chair or the Treasurer.
+All Board officers shall be notified of all disbursement orders contemporaneously.
+Disbursements exceeding $500 shall require approval by a vote of the members as defined in section “VOTING”.

 MISCELLANEOUS

-For any areas not addressed by this document, the Parent Organization rules shall apply, as specified in Organization and Operating Procedures of the Aerospace Council of the SAE Technical Standards Board or such rules as the Parent Organization may adopt.
+For any areas not addressed by this document, the Parent Organization rules shall apply, as specified in Organization and Operating Procedures of the Aerospace Council of the SAE Industry Technologies Consortia (SAE ITC) or such rules as the Parent Organization may adopt.

-The rules in this document supersede all those defined in the 1995 IBIS EIA Charter, and its 1999 amendments.
+The rules in this document supersede all those defined in the 1995 IBIS EIA Charter, its 1999 amendments, and the May 1, 2015 Policies and Procedures document.